Want to Stop Bad Habits? 17 Tips to Break a Bad Habit

 Does life make you unhappy?
 Take a deep breath three times and smile.
 Once a habit is created, the signal can trigger lust, even if it has nothing to do with the original situation.

-11. Make it easier
+11. Make It Easier

 Energy is valuable, and the brain is programmed to save it whenever possible.
 It’s in human nature to use as little effort as possible.
-If you have to decide between two similar choices, you naturally tend to choose the one that requires the least work.

 One of the most effective ways to reduce habitual barriers is to shape your environment.
 However, the environment can also be optimized to make taking action easier.